JustinSGray/Hyperloop/docs/usage.rst

 -For simplicity, only a single heat exchanger is designed (to cool down the air coming off the second compressor stage)

--Sized as a classic shell and tube heat exchanger
+-Sized as a classic shell and tube heat exchanger!

 Method Assumptions: